Leeds United W.F.C.: Split from Leeds United

-New era (2017–)
+(2017–)

 Following a varied season on and off the field; a break away from the vision which was laid out at the beginning and broken promises, it was decided that an EGM would be called to decide upon the future of the existing structure.
 It was decided that there was no longer any confidence in the previous leadership and a new committee would now take control of Leeds Ladies FC.

 After the EGM, the previous committee laid claim to the legal ownership of the club cancelling all training facilities and withheld club assets including playing kits and attempted to immediately dissolve the club.
 In order to ensure that the club kept going the new committee purchased a new kit, reinstated and paid for all training facilities and fulfilled all fixtures for both senior and both youth teams.

 The FA requested that the previous committee prove legal ownership which they have been unable to do.

 The club announced the appointment of a new structure behind the club, appointing Lee Townend as chairman of Leeds Ladies Football Club, with the full advisory support from the main sponsor Andrew Pinder.

 Lee previously worked with the club as director of football and head of youth development so he brings an extensive knowledge of the club to the new structure.
 Lee will be joined in the day to day matters by Kirsty Emmot who has been appointed as club treasurer and Jo Czibor as club secretary.
 Lewis Atkinson will become director of football and will maintain his position as first team manager supported by his coaching team.
 The remaining roles have been filled by the leadership team ensuring the club structure is in safe hands with a 6-person-strong executive committee.

 The club's main priority is to instil transparency across all areas.
 From financial to the club's ambitions, Leeds Ladies FC wants to be very open and honest in its approach and in its leadership.
 The current leadership team have a very positive attitude towards the future of Leeds Ladies FC and is looking forward to helping the club realise its potential.

-Leeds Ladies returns to Leeds United Ladies

-On 26 June 2017, new Leeds owner Andrea Radrizzani brought back Leeds Ladies to Leeds United ownership to become Leeds United Ladies again after the club had previously become its own entity after previous owner Massimo Cellino decided to stop Leeds United funding in 2014.
+In June 2017, new Leeds owner Andrea Radrizzani brought back Leeds Ladies to Leeds United ownership to become Leeds United Ladies again after the club had previously become its own entity after previous owner Massimo Cellino decided to stop Leeds United funding in 2014.